chshersh/tool-sync/README.md

 > [GitHub Sponsorship](https://github.com/sponsors/chshersh) to support
 > the development of this project.

-## What it really does?

-`tool-sync` embraces the idea that configuring your personal development environment should be as easy as possible.
-And the life is pretty easy when all the tools are simple executables.

-**So why not simply download all executables you use and put them in one place???** 😱
+## Quick start guide

 With `tool-sync`, you can install all the tools you use by following three simple steps:

 1. [Install `tool-sync`](#install).
-2. [Configure](#configure) `tool-sync` by listing all the tools you need and specifying where to put them.
+2. [Configure](#configure) `tool-sync` by describing all the tools you want.
 3. Run `tool sync`.

 That's all! 🥳

-Then `tool-sync` does the following:
+The `tool sync` command does the following:

-* Fetches the information about tools from GitHub Releases
+1. Fetches the information about tools from GitHub Releases
-* Automatically guesses the asset name from your OS for common tools
+2. Automatically guesses the asset name from your OS for common tools
-* Downloads and unpacks assets
+3. Downloads and unpacks assets
-* Copies binaries from unpacked assets to the location of your choice
+4. Copies binaries from unpacked assets to the location of your choice

 ## Features

 `tool-sync` has several distinguished features that allows you to manage your personal toolbox easily:

-* Installs the latest version of tools by default.
-You can easily update all your tools with a single command!
+* 🚀 Installs the latest version of tools by default
-* Supports common tools that you can easily install without extra configuration
-* Automatically guesses asset name from your current OS
+* 🧹 Helps you to avoid boilerplate configuration for popular tools
-* Configures via a simple TOML file
+* 📜 Configures via a simple TOML file
+* ☸️ Cross-platform: works on Linux🐧, macOS🍏 and Windows💠
+* 🪶 No runtime dependencies: doesn't require any other tools to do the job

+## Limitations

+Currently, `tool-sync` has a few limitations:

+* Supports downloading pre-built binaries only from GitHub Releases
+* Doesn't support other configuration besides downloading the binary (e.g. copying additional assets or setting up auto-completion)
+* Doesn't avoid downloading of the same version

+## Project goals

+> This project is created in pursue of the following goals.
+Feature requests not
+> compatible with the following list of goals might be rejected.

+1. **Learning Rust.**
+    + I like learning by creating new things.
+I'm learning a lot while working on `tool-sync` and at the same time I find this tool useful for myself!
+So, please, don't ask "Why create another package manager?".
+It's not even a package manager 😒
+2. **Single-command batch installation.**
+    + Another `tool-sync` is to be able to configure it once and forget about it (ideally forever) and use with the minimal overhead.
+Installing lots of tools with a single command helps achieving this goal.
+3. **Informative messages.**
+    + When something doesn't work, it should be clear "Why?" and "How to fix it?". `tool-sync` strives to provide good error messages (but this is an endless work).

 ## Install

-### From releases (recommended)
+### From binary releases (recommended)

 You can install `tool-sync` directly from GitHub releases in a few steps: